rancher/terraform-provider-rancher2/docs/resources/node_template.md

 * `use_private_network` - (Optional) Use private network.
 Default `false` (bool)
 * `volumes` - (Optional) Comma-separated list of volume IDs or names which should be attached to the server (string)
 * `userdata` - (Optional) Path to file with cloud-init user-data (string)
+* `firewalls` - (Optional) Comma-separated list of firewall IDs or names which should be attached to the server (string)

 > **Note**: You need to install the Hetzner Docker Machine Driver first as shown as in the [examples section](#using-the-hetzner-node-driver).